Jonas-johansen/cisco_parser_api/readme.md

     }
 ]
 ```
+In this case, you can see only about half of the interface cli output was provided, therefore alot of the fields are empty.

 Developed by Jonas Skaret Johansen, https://nh-data.no.
 You are free to use and modify the project as you see fit.